paulsinclair51/briteTest/docs/LIteTest_Contributor_Guide.md

 rules, and versioning guidelines for LiteTest.

 <details>
-summary>`Click to view` sections are used throughout this document</summary>
+<summary>`Click to view` sections are used throughout this document</summary>

+#### Why Click to view?

 - Keeps documents readable while accommodating large amounts of technical detail.

 - Allows scanning the structure and expanding only what you need.

 - Reduces visual noise and makes navigation easier.